 - Corn flour/arrowroot powder/tapioca starch

-- Raisins & cashews
+- Raisins & nuts

 - Desiccated coconut